Iran protests trigger solidarity rallies in US, Europe

 The Biden administration has said it condemns the brutality and repression against the citizens of Iran and that it will look for ways to impose more sanctions against the Iranian government if the violence continues.

-In Tehran, more antigovernment protests took place Saturday at several universities.
-The nationwide movement in Iran first focused on the country’s mandatory hijab covering for women following Amiri’s death on Sept.
-16. The Iranian protests have since transformed into the greatest challenge to the Islamic Republic since the 2009 Green Movement over disputed elections.

-In Berlin, nearly 40,000 people gathered turned out to show solidarity for the women and activists leading the movement for the past few weeks in Iran.
+In Berlin, a crowd estimated by German police at several tens of thousands turned out to show solidarity for the women and activists leading the movement for the past few weeks in Iran.
 The protests in Germany’s capital, organized by the Woman(asterisk) Life Freedom Collective, began at the Victory Column in Berlin’s Tiergarten park and continued as a march through central Berlin.

 Some demonstrators there said they had come from elsewhere in Germany and other European countries to show their support.